 - Add the remaining milk & sweetener of your choice.
 Roughly 70ml or 1/3cup at 80ºC/176ºF

-- Whisk vigorously in zigzag motion.
+- Whisk vigorously in zigzag motion or use an electric milk frother if using a mug.
 Normal milk will foam quickly & nicely.

 - Optional: Add honey or sweetener of choice.